jutge-org/yogi/README.md

 ## `scan`

 The `scan` function also returns the next token in the input, but may return `None` when the input ends or when its content does not match the requested type.
-The type of the token (`int`, `float` or `str`) must also be specified.
+The type of the token (`int`, `float` or `str`) must be specified.

 For instance, this program reads a sequence of integer numbers and writes their sum: